kiyanwang/brumhack-cristiano/README.md

 brumhack-cristiano
 ==================

-Having a bit of a laugh at BrumHack, was asked to see if we could get Cristiano image into anything we are building.
+Having a bit of a laugh at BrumHack, was asked to see if we could get [Cristiano](http://cristianobetta.com/) image into anything we are building.

-This is a tiny hack uses Phaser to build a breakout game was intended purely to help show how easy it is to scaffold a HTML5 game using this library, to help them get running.
+This is a tiny hack that uses [Phaser](http://phaser.io/) to build a breakout game was intended purely to help show how easy it is to scaffold a HTML5 game using this library, to help them get running.

 ```
 git clone https://github.com/kiyanwang/brumhack-cristiano.git